Lakitna/cli-diagram/README.md

 #### Labels

-You can add labels to an arrow.
+You can add labels to arrows.

 ```javascript
 .arrow(['<--:Hello, arrow!', '<--', '-->:Hi there'])